Michigan-Mycology/Lab-Code-and-Hacks/some_useful_scripts/Readme.md

 **Usage:** `sh better_maker_labels.sh maker_map_ids_out prefix`

 The protein annotation software, *Maker*, yields a protein fasta with really abnoxious sequence labels.
 You can use some of the scripts that ship with *Maker* to improve these labels, but then you loose any useful information that may have been in the original sequence header.
 For me, I wanted to retain the contig\_id, length, and coverage information from the nucleotide contig that the protein was originally called from.
 So, I made this script which will retain the original label in addition to a new prefix that you specify.
 You need to provide the output from running *maker_map_ids* and the prefix you'd like to use.
-This script is meant to be run after *map_maker_ids* as part of the post-processing pipeline outlined [HERE](https://github.com/Michigan-Mycology/Lab-Code-and-Hacks/blob/master/Maker_documentation/Maker_workflow_flux.txt).
+This script is meant to be run after *map_maker_ids* as part of the post-processing pipeline outlined [HERE](https://github.com/Michigan-Mycology/Lab-Code-and-Hacks/blob/master/Maker_pipeline/Maker_workflow_flux.txt).

 ## *count\_dbcan\_families.py*

+**Usage:** `python countCazyFams.py \[.dm.ps output file\] \[output\]`

+Give this script your file.dm.ps output file after parsing a hmmr scan of the dbCAN cazyme database and you'll get a csv of the counts for each cazyme family.

 ## *count\_merops.py*